-In 2014 we saw many changes to the PPC advertising industry with new features being launched in AdWords and Bing.
+In 2014 we saw many changes to the PPC (Pay Per Click) advertising industry with new features being launched in Google Ads and Bing Ads.
 2015 will be no different.
 Advertisers will be launching more shopping campaigns, increasing their usage of remarketing ads, utilizing pay-to-play ads and developing campaigns specifically for mobile devices.
 Here are my 4 predictions for 2015 advertising trends…

 Shopping campaigns stand out on pages filled with text ads.
 They typically have better click-through-rates with images of items that a buyer is interested in.
 Product ads make it easier to connect with your customers and promote items online.
 You can organize your products, manage inventory and optimize hot selling items.
 I predict we’ll see further improvements made by search platforms in order to enhance ad placement, targeting and bidding at the keyword level.